The Impacts of the SAMP for you and your community

 As airport operations have increased, schools around Sea-Tac Airport have experienced dramatic declines in quality and fewer extra-curricular programs.
 (KIRO 7 News Seattle).

-Additionally, the large amount of property owned by the Port of Seattle generates big paychecks for them, but is exempt from local taxes, further draining money from local communities.
+Additionally, the large amount of property owned by the Port of Seattle generates big paychecks for them, but is property tax-exempt taxes, further draining money from local communities.

-The Port of Seattle tries very hard to distract from this dynamic by providing various very small local grant programs.
-But every dollar of those programs is paid for using your property taxes.
+The Port tries hard to distract from this dynamic by providing small and highly visible local grant programs.
+But none of these efforts come close to addressing real issues of community equity.
+And every dollar is paid for using our property taxes.

 Increased Crime!